 If as such happens, then we’d recommend you to delete all the logged in sessions on your WordPress directly from the database.
 You can delete the sessions by running the following SQL query on your WordPress database:

 Note that the wp_ table prefix might be different on your database, so update the query accordingly.

-IMPORTANT: Advise logged in users about the session termination
+IMPORTANT: Advise logged in users before you terminate their session

 When you terminate all the logged in sessions on WordPress you also terminate the sessions of the users that are currently logged in.
 So it is important to always advise all your users so they can save all their work.
 Ideally, you should do such maintenance during weekends or times when the site is least busy.